3mdeb/3mdeb-secpack/keys/employees-keys/README.md

 5. [Git configuration](#git-configuration)
 6. [Create Pull Request with signed key](#create-pull-request-with-key)

-If you have questions please check [FAQ](#FAQ) section, maybe the answer is already there, if not feel free to submit issue to repository.
+If you have questions, please check [FAQ](#FAQ) section.
+Maybe the answer is already there.
+If not, feel free to submit an issue to the repository.

 ### How to create a new GPG key